*Disclaimer - Not all synthetic ingredients in products are harmful and not all ‘natural’ ingredients in products are safe.

 These are all known to cause irritation and are oils I avoid using in any of my day-to-day products.

-If you have sensitive or reactive skin like I do, the essential oils mentioned above found in products (from your toothpaste to shampoo and conditioner to body moisturisers and laundry powder) may wreak havoc on your skin.
+If you have sensitive or reactive skin like I do, and are considering essential oils for skin conditions, then the oils mentioned above found in products (from your toothpaste to shampoo and conditioner to body moisturizers and laundry powder) may wreak havoc on your skin.

 The most common side effects include redness, chemical burns, headaches, swelling and blisters.
 Although many brands also claim that the antibacterial properties of essential oils (like tea tree oil) help fight acne, they can make breakouts even worse.